paul-bailey/EvilCandy/Tutorial.rst

 In this example, ``x`` is only visible inside the ``if`` statement.

-One limitation of this is that only one automatic variable of a given name may exist in a given scope, up to the function level, at any time.
+There are two limitations to this.
+First, this is only true inside of functions.
+If the loop or ``if`` statement is global, any variables declared inside will also be global and remain visible outside their scopes.

-That is, a local variable may take precedence over a global variable of the same name, but a local variable in a block statement may not override a variable in the containing function.
+Two, only one automatic variable of a given name may exist in a given scope, up to the function level, at any time.
+That is, a function's local variable may take precedence over a global variable of the same name, but a local variable in a block statement may not override a variable in the containing function.

 So while this will work: